microsoft/Windows-driver-samples/usb/UcmCxUcsi/README.md

 urlFragment: ucmtcpcicx-port-controller-client-driver-v2
 ---

-# UcmTcpciCx Port Controller Client Driver
+# UcmCxUcsi Port Controller Client Driver

 This is a sample driver that shows how to create a Windows USB Type-C port controller driver using the USB Connector Manager class extension driver (UcmCx).
 The sample is a driver for an embedded controller which is compliant with the [USB Type-C Connector System Software Interface (UCSI)](http://www.intel.com/content/www/us/en/io/universal-serial-bus/usb-type-c-ucsi-spec.html).